projectharmonia/bevy_replicon/README.md

 ### From client to server

 To replicate your event from client to server just create your event as a client event.
-These events will be replicated to server as [`network_event::client_event::ClientEvent<T>`] wrapper that contains sender ID and the replicated event.
-If you are not a client (a single-player session or you are host), the [`network_event::client_event::ClientEvent<T>`] will also be emitted with [`server::SERVER_ID`] as sender ID.
+These events will be replicated to server as [`network_event::client_event::FromClient<T>`] wrapper that contains sender ID and the replicated event.
+If you are not a client (a single-player session or you are host), the [`network_event::client_event::FromClient<T>`] will also be emitted with [`server::SERVER_ID`] as sender ID.
 This way your game logic will work the same on client, server and in single-player session.

 ```rust
 # use bevy::prelude::*;